 1. Keep No Hidden Cost

 Hidden costs are the number one reason for the excessive cart abandonment rate.
-Baymard Institute reveals in research, 55% of potential customers leave the checkout pages uncompleted once they find additional costs there.
+Baymard Institute reveals that 55% of potential customers leave the checkout pages uncompleted once they find additional costs there.

-So, be clear about the total cost of each of your products including shopping cost, packing charges, tax, and others in the product description.
+So, be clear about the total cost of each product, including shopping costs, packing charges, tax, and others in the product description.

 2. Provide Multiple Payment Options

-Unless you integrate multiple payment methods, it can shorten the number of your potential customers.
+Unless you integrate multiple payment methods, it can shorten the number of potential customers.
 Today, there are numerous payment systems in the market.
-Hence, customers are no longer sticking only to the debit and credit card system.
+Hence, customers are no longer sticking only to the debit and credit card systems.

-So, you must allow digital wallet, bank transfer, prepaid card, cash-on-delivery, and other payment options if possible.
+So, if possible, you must allow digital wallets, bank transfers, prepaid cards, cash-on-delivery, and other payment options.

 3. Offer Multiple Shipping Options

 Slow delivery causes 19% cart abandonment in the eCommerce world.
 Customers always want the fastest delivery at the lowest possible cost.
-But there are many products whose shipping charge remarkably goes up if delivered fast.
+But there are many products whose shipping charges rise if delivered fast.